 Consumer vs Professional Film

-A flash, tripod, and/or fast lens are going to help you with longer shutter speeds.
-The extra equipment might not be needed if you use a higher speed ISO 800 or ISO 400 film.
+A fast lens, flash, and/or tripod will assist you with longer shutter speeds.
+The extra equipment might not be needed if you choose to use a higher speed ISO 800 or ISO 400 film.

-Film latitude is the number of stops a film can be overexposed while still keeping usable images.
-Professional film emulsions have a larger latitude to go along with a slightly increased price.
+Film latitude is the amount of stops film can be overexposed while maintaining acceptable quality.
+Pro film emulsions have a larger latitude along with a slightly increased cost.

-Negative film has more latitude than transparency film.
-That is one of the reasons it’s viewed as challenging to use.
+Negative film has a larger amount of latitude when compared to transparency film.
+That is a reason it’s viewed as challenging to shoot.

-The difference between the highlights and shadows parts of an image is referred to as dynamic range.
-Parts of a picture that fall out of this range will be seen as white overexposed highlights or solid black underexposed shadows.
+The difference between the shadows and highlights details of a photograph is referred to as dynamic range.
+Parts of a photo that don’t fit within this range will appear as totally white overexposed highlights or completely black underexposed shadows.

 - Digital cameras 14+ stops